 At the start of the year, I was still blogging under my previous blog name, A Welder’s Wife.
-The topics discussed focused heavily around the minimalism lifestyle.
-However, I felt a pull to share more about homesteading, so I rebranded to The Tannehill Homestead.
+The topics discussed focused heavily on the minimalist lifestyle.
+However, I felt the pull to share more about homesteading, so I rebranded to The Tannehill Homestead.

 It was the scariest thing I have done with my blog to date.
 I feared that the majority of you would leave me, but the good news is that you didn’t!
 In fact, you cheered me on as we went through this change together.

-Since the rebrand, we have discussed a lot of fun things related to homesteading, living simple, and some good ole decluttering.
+Since the rebrand, we have discussed a lot of fun things related to homesteading, simple living, and some good ole decluttering.
 Of course, the most fun comes from our newsletter and the conversations that stem from it.

 If you aren’t getting my email newsletters, please be sure to do so by going HERE to fill out a quick form!
 I would love to have you in my community!

 I’m really excited to share with you my top 10 posts of 2018!
 We are going to start with number ten and work our way to number one.
 Let’s get to it!

 This was one of my favorite posts to write this past year!
 When you get outside of the normal list of things you should cut from your budget, you really dive into some creative little money suckers that you don’t need.